Calculation of your monthly instalments

 SF15-old

-• If you are single without children, the part of your income that we disregard amounts to 50% of the minimum wage Link opent externe pagina in the reference year.
-In all other situations, the part of your income that we disregard amounts to 100% of the minimum wage.
+• If you are single without children, the is 50% of the minimum wage Link opent externe pagina in the reference year.

 • The remainder of your income is divided into income brackets.
 There are 4 brackets.
 The percentage that is considered part of you financial capacity is 7,9%, 15,8%, 23,7% and 30% respectively.